marcopennekamp/summaries/voelter-dsl-engineering/chapter15.md

   - See the example above!
   - **Stack frames:** Callables on the DSL-level are not necessarily callables on the target language level and vice-versa.
 Concepts that are callable implement `IStackFrameContributor`.

+#### 15.2.6 – What's Missing?

+- At the time of writing, **debugging support in language workbenches** is not optimal (especially regarding extensible languages/language composition).
+The framework described above is not part of MPS itself.
+- The support for **multi-step transformation debugging** should be better.